inqwise/inqwise-mcp-site2ts/README.md

 - After running `diff`, inspect `.site2ts/reports/diff/<diffId>/<route>/summary.json` for the per-route heatmap and DOM-zone rankings.
 - Use `node tools/plan-improvements.js` to generate an orchestration payload summarising the latest diff and suggesting next actions.
 The script also suppresses issues already logged via the `improve` MCP method.
 - Improvement requests are persisted under `.site2ts/reports/improve/<jobId>.json` so LLM/tooling can track what has already been attempted.
+- At present we iterate on each failing DOM zone by looping on **diff → improve** until the per-zone ratio drops below the 1 % threshold (starting with the highest element from top to bottom).
+Each `improve` call should describe the exact element or logical block to rewrite; after every iteration we re-run `diff`, assess the new `summary.json`/`metrics.json`, and then move to the next offending element.

 ## Dependencies Policy
 - Rust crates: pinned to latest minor/patch series for stability (see `rust/site2ts-server/Cargo.toml`).
 We periodically bump to latest stable; breaking bumps are handled explicitly.